 Lloyd Levenson of Cooper Levenson Attorneys at Law was master of ceremonies, and WOND Radio Host David Spatz introduced the performers.
 Resorts President Mark Giannantonio thanked the Texas Tenors for bringing the audience back to the showroom.

 The Schultz-Hill Foundation organizes one benefit performance annually to support their year-long arts outreach programs.
 Resorts Casino Hotel is a presenting sponsor for this event.
 Honorary Chairs of the event's "Celebrity Committee" are Resorts President Mark Giannantonio and Mrs. Susan Giannantonio.

 The nonprofit 501(c)3 Schultz-Hill Foundation supports the arts, history and education throughout South Jersey.
-Programs include the Dina Scholarships, Senior Music Series, Summer music program with the Atlantic City Day Nursery, and an Arts Outreach collaborative with the Bay Atlantic Symphony and Atlantic City Public Schools.
+Programs include the Dina Scholarships, Senior Music Series, summer music program with the Atlantic City Day Nursery and the Arts Outreach collaborative with the Bay Atlantic Symphony and the Atlantic City Public Schools.

 For additional information, please contact the Schultz-Hill Foundation or visit www.schultz-hill.org.